 | Streaming never appears | Proxy buffers response or wrong event handling | Test locally first, disable buffering on host, verify stream event names. |

-| Slow responses | Large prompt/history or expensive model | Trim history, summarize older messages, use a smaller model. |
+| Slow responses | Large prompt/history or unsuitable model tier | Trim history, summarize older messages, and benchmark GPT-5.6 Terra or Luna against your quality target. |

 | API key exposed in browser | OpenAI call placed in React | Move OpenAI call to backend immediately and rotate the exposed key. |